 THE REVIEW PRINCIPLES OF SCIENTIFIC ARTICLES IN ADVANCES IN MECHANICAL AND MATERIALS ENGINEERING

-- To evaluate each article, thematic editors (scientific) appoint at least two independent reviewers, from the outside the author’s institution.
+- To evaluate each article, thematic editors (scientific) appoint at least two independent best-qualified reviewers in the field, from the outside the author’s institution.
 In case of articles written in English, at least one reviewer is affiliated with a foreign institution other than the place of employment of the author(s) of the article.

 - Between the reviewers and authors of the article there is no conflict of interest.
 The reviewers are obliged to sign a declaration of no conflict of interest.
+A direct personal relationships between the reviewer and the author (in particular, relationship to the second degree and marriage), or a relationship of professional subordination or direct scientific cooperation during the two years preceding the year of preparation of the review, are considered conflicts of interest.

 - Reviewing procedure is done confidentially (a single-blind review process).
 In a single-blind review process, the names of reviewers are hidden from the authors, which allows for impartial opinions that are not influenced by the authors.